-For some this seems impossible.
+For some, this seems impossible.
 You may come from a large family.
-You may have a lot friends.
+You may have a lot of friends.
 You may not be able to say no to inviting everyone you know to be a part of your big day.
-All these reason are understandable but if you want to stay within your budget, some people may have to be left off the guest list.
+All these reasons are understandable but if you want to stay within your budget, some people may have to be left off the guest list.

 Your guest count is a direct factor for your wedding budget.
-For each guest you invite that is an invitation, dinner and drinks.
+For each guest, you invite that is an invitation, dinner, and drinks.
 That is an extra seat which will lead to extra tables which will lead to extra decor.
-When it’s all said and done, each guests can easily cost you roughly $275.00 and up per person just to host them at your reception.
+When it’s all said and done, each guest can easily cost you roughly $275.00 and up per person just to host them at your reception.
 So if you are inviting 150 wedding guests that’s $41,250.00.
 You didn’t hire a photographer, cinematographer, DJ, ceremony musicians, makeup artist or any other wedding vendors you may need to make your big day special.

 Are you having guest list trauma?
 Are your parents inviting the world?
 You are not alone.
 It happens all the time.
 Share your wedding guest list drama in the comments and I will help you through it!